gt-big-data/retina-entity-tagger/README.md

 Retina Entity Tagger
 ====================

+#What you need to install?
+Git
+MongoDB
+Python/Pip (winpython for windows)
+Numpy
+Nltk
+Beautiful Soup
+Requests

 # What is entity tagging?
 Why do it?
 Imagine a user searches for news about "Georgia."
 If we implement this by searching for articles with